 In your first few days at Western, there are many things you need to prepare to ensure that you are properly housed, registered for the appropriate classes, have paid your bill, and will be able to access the resources you'll need as a student.
 You'll also find in the information below details on things you need to do and know as a new student from meal plans and insurance to driving and transportation tips.
 These things will help you ease in to life at Western Carolina University.

-Those of us here at the Office of International Programs and Services are here to help should you have any questions, please don't hesitate to ask.
+Those of us here at the Office of International Programs and Services are here to help and should you have any questions, please don't hesitate to ask.

 Traveling to WCU: